You are NOT Alone.

 - An ADHD child needs schedules and rules, and opportunities for creativity and multitasking

 - All children need an emotionally safe and supportive environment.

 How to manage YOUR child?

 - Observe their behavior without emotions or judgment.
 Notice when they do well and make note of the situation: in the morning? during a meal? around lots of activity or when alone?
 Now pay attention to what makes behavior worse, the triggers.

 - Remove triggers that set off unsafe behavior.
 Triggers can be simple things like transitions from one environment to another, which feels to your child like “changing channels” too quickly.
 Example: when going to or from school; or when getting into and out of the car.
 Ensure they are not being teased by siblings or by other upsets.

 - Look for little things that calm or improve your child’s behavior.
 Some children do better when in a quiet room alone (schizophrenia, autism, anxiety).
 Some children and teens need music and activity around them to settle their nerves and help them focus (ADHD).
 Some do better with rigorous exercise (depression), or some need to do yoga poses or keep their hands busy (anxiety disorders).

-- Offer lots of praise!
-Catch your child or teen doing something good and point it out immediately.
+- Catch your child or teen doing something good and point it out immediately.

 - Negotiate.
-This may seem counterintuitive, but yes, you can negotiate with your child and you won’t be giving in.
+This may seem counterintuitive, but yes, you can negotiate with your child without giving in.
 This technique is called Collaborative Problem Solving or CPS, and it works remarkable well.
-There is so much good information about CPS that this article cannot do it justice.
-Check out these books by the expert, Ross W. Greene.
+Check out these books by Ross W. Greene.

 Your Highest PRIORITIES